King Fahd's Fountain

 King Fahd's Fountain (نافورة الملك فهد), also known as the Jeddah Fountain, is in Jeddah, Saudi Arabia.
 It is the tallest fountain of its type in the world.
+It is named after King Fahd bin Abdulaziz, the ruler of Saudi Arabia from 1982 until 2005.

 Overview

 The fountain was donated to the city of Jeddah by King Fahd, hence its name.
 It was constructed between 1980 and 1983 and was launched in 1985.

 Located on the west coast of Saudi Arabia, the fountain jets water to a maximum height of 853 ft.
 The second-tallest is the World Cup Fountain in Seoul, South Korea, with a water height of 663 ft.

 King Fahd's Fountain is listed in Guinness World Records as the highest water fountain in the world.

 The fountain is visible throughout the vicinity of Jeddah.
 The water ejected can reach a speed of 375 km/h and its airborne mass can exceed 18 ST. The fountain uses saltwater taken from the Red Sea instead of freshwater.
 Over 500 LED spotlights illuminate the fountain at night.